John A. Gowan

 Dec (Christmas): Finish revising all major papers (105).

-astrology papers).
-Add new data to the "Spacetime Map" graph and
+except the big astrology papers).
+Add new data to the "Spacetime

-replot data and limit lines.
-Write new section ("Postscript") for
+Map" graph and replot data and limit lines.
+Write new section

-the "Higgs Boson vs the Spacetime Metric" paper.
+("Postscript") for the "Higgs Boson vs the Spacetime Metric"

 June: Have continued spotty revisions until present time.
 No new papers, but some of the larger ones have been split into two.
 I added a new section to "Is There Life After Death?".
 The symposium volume from the "Science, Wisdom and the Future" conference (several years ago now) is expected to be published this month (Collins Foundation Press, the conference sponsors, located in Santa Margarita, CA.) (actually published in Spring, 2012).
 I have a short summation of the "Spacetime Map" in it.
 I expect to donate my copy to the Cornell University library system.
 Dr. Richard Stafford has resurfaced with a color diagram of his own spacetime map, which I have linked.